Kean2110/distributed-qml/README.md

     4.1.
 Install NetSquid: https://netsquid.org/#registration \
     4.2.
 Install SquidASM: pip install squidasm --extra-index-url=https://{netsquid-user-name}:{netsquid-password}@pypi.netsquid.org
 6. pip install -r requirements.txt
+- To create a pip requirements.txt use pip list --format=freeze > requirements.txt
+- Watch out that you install the NetQASM and Squidasm versions that are specified in the requirements.txt

 # Repo structure